 There are some 7,000 inhabitants who see Glastonbury as a conventional Somerset market town and many of them have no concept of the town's emerging role as a centre of transformation.
 These people deliver many of the vital services and are essential to the life of the town today.

 The concept of two separate communities is obviously an over simplification – there are people who are at home in both towns.
 But this is a useful model in understanding the dynamics of the town.
 It is certainly is a town divided.

 On the one hand there are the ‘market town’ people, some of whom are suspicious of the ‘alternatives’.
 They see them as being personified in the unkempt people sitting on the benches outside the church drinking Special Brew, and in the many Crystal Shops.
 The alternatives are seen as being difficult to understand and to work with.
 On the other hand there are the ‘alternatives’ that are full of energy and enthusiasm and are prospering with their own activities but have given up trying to work with the other part of the town,

 Today Glastonbury has an atmosphere that allows people to enhance their own level of consciousness and awareness.
 This is welcomed by many of the alternative community but some local residents are disturbed by the growing unconventional nature of their town.
 Originally, it seemed as if this lack of understanding was an obstruction to progress, but it has become clear that these differences have created a need for clarity of purpose and outreach to others, which has in turn led to a much stronger awareness of the inter-dependence of all parts of the town.

-The need to reach an understanding with those who see things differently has led to a tempering and moderating of extreme points of view and a re-defining of some aspects of how the truth is seen.
-Building these bridges is leading towards a closer understanding than would otherwise have been achieved.
+The need to reach an understanding with those who see things differently has led to a tempering and moderating of extreme points of view and a re-defining of aspects of how the truth is seen.
+Building these bridges is leading towards a better understanding between the different aspects of the community.